malach-it/boruta_auth/guides/oauth_openid_business_rules.md

 - Invalid registration data is rejected.
-- Registration uses a dedicated changeset that only accepts client name, redirect URIs, token endpoint authentication metadata, JWKS metadata, and logo URI.
-Administrative client attributes are ignored.
+- Registration uses a dedicated changeset that only accepts client name, redirect URIs, token endpoint authentication metadata, JWKS metadata, and logo URI, plus the trusted authorities and trusted hosts required for JWKS retrieval.
+Other administrative client attributes are ignored.
+- Dynamically registered clients default to the `client_credentials` and `authorization_code` grants.
 - Redirect URIs containing fragments are rejected.
 - Client name and token endpoint authentication method are persisted.
 - Inline JWKS input selects the advertised public key and signing algorithm.
-- A reachable `jwks_uri` is fetched and its key is stored.
+- A reachable and trusted `jwks_uri` is fetched and its key is stored.
-- If `jwks_uri` cannot be fetched successfully, registration continues without imported JWKS data while preserving the URI.
+- An untrusted host or certificate, insufficient trust configuration, or another `jwks_uri` fetch failure rejects registration with a changeset error.

 ## SIOPv2 direct post